CeDiBuG/Termux_XFCE_Debian12_Libllvm15_Fix/README.md

 - **Storage Requirements**: Approximately 4GB of storage space is required.
 Note that additional applications will consume more space.
 - **Detailed Documentation**: Please review the full README for comprehensive information about this setup.

+## Libllvm15 error
+ The new proot-distro update from september 2025 change Debian 12 (bookworm) to Debian 13 (trixie).
+ The package isn't available on Debian 13 anymore so mesa driver failed to install.
+ Follow the installation process below to fix the issue.

 ## Installation

 Install proot-distro